-This is seen in the Machzor Vitri (Siman 150), which states, "It is a good minhag to say zemiros on Motza'ei Shabbos.
+This is seen in the Machzor Vitri (Siman 150), which states.
+"It is a good minhag to say zemiros on Motza'ei Shabbos.
 This is comparable to subjects who escort their king with singing and musical instruments.
 So too, Klal Yisrael should escort the Shabbos Queen with joy and song.

 The Ohr Zaruah (Chelek 2, 95) also writes that one should escort Shabbos with songs, just as one escorts a king.
-He quotes Rabbeinu Tam as comparing this to escorting a bride with song, attempt to prepare the meal for others.
-By making a meal for someone else, he will have a part in the mitzvah of Melava Malka.
-He can also accomplish this by learning the halachos of Melava Malka.
+He quotes Rabbeinu Tam as comparing this to escorting a bride with song, as Shabbos is also compared to a bride.
+The Beis Yosef says the same in the name of the Shibolei HaLeket.